-What that means is we are going to take a look at how we can use Photoshop in order to create more compelling photographs.
-So what are we actually covering in this training title?
-We are going to cover a wide range of creative effects but some of the creative effects that we will be covering are how can we add light to our photographs or work with shadows.
-How can we add bit of film grain in order to create a nostalgic or a vintage effect.
-We are going to also look at some other traditional photographic effects, like infrared or soft focus.
-Now one of my favorite things to do in Photoshop is to blend layers together or blend multiple exposures together and at one point in this training title I'm going to provide you with some realistic composite inspiration.
-That's just going to be really fine.
+What that means is, we're going to take a look at how we can use Photoshop in order to create more compelling photographs.
+So what do we actually cover in this training title?
+Well, we're going to cover a wide range of creative effects.
+But some of the creative effects that we'll be covering are how can we add light to our photographs?
+Or work with shadows?
+Or how can we add a bit of film grain in order to create a nostalgic or a vintage effect?
+We're going to also look at some other, traditional photographic effects.
+Like infrared or soft focus.
+Now one of my favorite things to do in Photoshop is to blend layers together, or blend multiple exposures together.

-We are kind of look at how someone can put together a realistic composite in Photoshop and then we are going to build our own realistic composite.
-We will also spend sometime adding borders or edges around our photographs and then near the end of the training title, we are going to spend some time working on these little mini projects that will illustrate a concept or a theme like simplicity, or speed, or strength.
-Now throughout the entire training title my hope is this: I hope that it provides you with quite a bit of information, some really good techniques.
+And at one point in this training title, I'm going to provide you with some realistic composite inspiration.
+Now, this is going to be really fun and we're going to kind of look at how someone can put together a realistic composite in Photoshop and then, we're going to build our own realistic composite.
+We'll also spend some time adding borders or edges around our photographs.
+And then, near the end of the training title, we're going to spend some time working on these little mini-projects that will illustrate a concept or theme, like simplicity, or speed, or strength.
+Now, throughout the entire training title, my hope is this, I hope that it provides you with quite a bit of information, some really good techniques.